Backing Vehicles Safely

 Many backing accidents also cause property damage, whether to the vehicle being driven, another vehicle, a sign, a building or other object.
 Fortunately, drivers can take several precautions to reduce their risk of backing accidents.
 Using the following techniques may reduce the risk of being involved in backing accidents.

-Always Think Ahead
+Think Ahead Before Backing

 The best way for drivers to prevent backing accidents is to put themselves in situations where backing is not required.
 For example, drivers should pull through a parking spot instead of backing, if a parking lot is set up in a way that allows for this.
 Backing can be tough, especially in tight or busy spaces, so avoiding it as much as possible is beneficial.